 “Hacks” are not some magical push-button tactics that don’t have a strong foundation.
 On the contrary, they’ve been proven to work and many successful brands and industry leaders still use them to acquire new leads and convert them into customers.

-Real satisfaction comes from what you learn in the process of applying these proven lead generation hacks.
+Real satisfaction comes from what you learn in the process of applying these proven lead generation tips.

 It’s the same with increasing sales.
 You have to make up your mind to learn along the way, because your customers believe in you—and you can’t afford to let them down with outdated advice.